 Summer Public Interest Fellowship Program

-The fellows experience firsthand how lawyers can make a significant difference in the lives of clients by representing them in domestic violence, education, disability, housing, and immigration cases, as well as in other proceedings.
+SPIF participants experience firsthand how lawyers can make a significant difference in the lives of clients by assisting in their representation in criminal, family/domestic violence, education, disability, housing, and immigration cases, as well as in other proceedings.

 Program Specifics

-• Students will attend two pre-departure meetings in April.
+• Students will attend a pre-departure meeting in April.

-• Students will participate in a mandatory in-person orientation/training on May 25th and 26th, followed by an 8-week, full-time internship at a local public interest or government agency.
+• Students will participate in a mandatory in-person orientation/training in late May, followed by an 8-week, full-time internship at a South Florida public interest or government agency.
+Judicial internships do not qualify.

-• Students will participate in a Social Justice Lawyering Course that meets twice weekly in the evenings (3 credits/no charge for tuition/university fees will apply).
+• Students will participate in a 3-credit Public Interest Lawyering Course that meets twice weekly in the evenings.

-• Students will submit weekly journals with feedback from a HOPE staff attorney.
+• Students will submit weekly journals and a final paper with feedback from HOPE staff attorneys.

 • Students will attend webinars with leading public interest attorneys.